YahooArchive/express-state/README.md

 A common practice is to set a root namespace for an app so all of its exposed data is contained under one global variable in the client-side JavaScript code.
-A root namespace can be setup for an app using the `state namesapce` setting:
+A root namespace can be setup for an app using the `state namespace` setting:

 ```javascript
 app.set('state namespace', 'MY_APP');